ramitklit/ts-ex/README.md

 # ts-ex a lightweight package bring-in npm or yarn & pnpm packager📦

-it is a reactjs 18 vite app frontend template and express typescript backend template with clean code and file structure generator.
+it is a reactjs v18 vite template and express typescript backend template with clean code and file structure generator.

+-   [Vite](https://vitejs.dev/) use HMR it's super fast than usual when create create react app.
 -   try it you'll like it🤪

 ### Note